jma4/MSIS-2629-Individual-Project/README.md

 ## **Project Overview**

 The projct aims the goal of presenting interesting findings to the Mayor of Chicago.
-This stage is about using Tableau software to find supportive and explore data then creating visualizations and analyses base on findings.
+This stage is about exploring supportive data and using Tableau software to create visualizations and analyses base on findings.

 ## **Dataset Overview**